lnx1288/COA-all-in-one/README.md

 slow and affecting your speed to type and modify commands.
   * __Read each question carefully__ and answer the questions you're familiar with first.
-  * Copy/paste data from the question (e.g., instance/project names, flavour
-specs) to avoid wasting time typing and prevent typos (I'm not sure if this is allowed anymore, if copy/paste is forbidden you may want to switch to the _select text / middle-click to paste_ available in Linux).
+  * Use the data from the question (e.g., instance/project names, flavour specs) to avoid wasting time typing and prevent typos.
+According to the handbookyou cannot copy/pastebut I was allowed to use the _select text / middle-click to paste_ method.
-  * Use the embedded notebook to track skipped/non-completed/flagged questions so that you can get back to them later.
+  * You're allowed to open a test-app (notepad), use it to track skipped/non-completed/flagged questions so that you can get back to them later.
+In addition you may be allowed to have a blank sheet of paper and pen/pencil on your desktop and you could use that for the same purpose.
   * Ensure that you're fully aware of any question requirements (e.g., avoid using a specific IP range, compulsory use of either the CLI or the GUI).
   * __Don't overthink the questions__, e.g., flavours are accessible across all